Arachne/EntityLoader/docs/installation.md

 }
 ```

-Finally you will need to wrap your router using `Arachne\EntityLoader\Routing\RouterWrapper`.
+Then you will need to wrap your router using `Arachne\EntityLoader\Routing\RouterWrapper`.
 Beware that it has a dependency on `Arachne\EntityLoader\Application\RequestEntityUnloader`.
 Below is an example what your RouterFactory could look like:

 ```php
 <?php